software-students-spring2025/1-specification-exercise-thebestteam/README.md

 ClassBay (like ebay but for classes) is a service that revamps class signups and waitlists with a secondary marketplace for course registration, providing course liquidity by allowing students to exchange spots during the add-drop period making a stressful process streamlined and leading to better matchups through social dynamics and free market principles.

+## User Stories

+As a student, I want to easily view and join waitlists for full classes so that I can secure a spot if one becomes available.

+As a student, I want to be able to sell my spot in a class so that I can manage my schedule more flexibly and recover some of my tuition costs.

+As a student, I want to receive notifications when a spot in a desired class opens up so that I can register before it fills up again.

+As an administrator, I want to view real-time statistics on class demand and waitlist lengths so that I can adjust course offerings accordingly.

+As a student, I want to filter and search for classes by times, professors, and availability so that I can find courses that best fit my academic and personal schedule.

 ## User Requirements

 See instructions.
 Delete this line and place a list of your User Stories here.